pingcap/docs-dm/en/tune-configuration.md

 ### `worker-count`

-`worker-count` determines the number of threads for concurrent migration of DMLs in the DM Sync unit.
+`worker-count` determines the number of threads for concurrent replication of DMLs in the DM Sync unit.
 The default value is 16.
-To speed up data migration, increase the value of this option appropriately.
+To speed up data replication, increase the value of this option appropriately.

 ### `batch`

-`batch` determines the number of DMLs included in each transaction when the data is migrated to the downstream database during the DM Sync unit.
+`batch` determines the number of DMLs included in each transaction when the data is replicated to the downstream database during the DM Sync unit.
 The default value is 100.
 Normally, you do not need to change the value of this option.

 > **Note:**
 >
-> - You cannot update the value of `syncers` after the migration task is created.
+> - You cannot update the value of `syncers` after the replication task is created.
 Be sure about the value of each option before creating the task.
 If you need to update the value, stop the task using dmctl, update the configuration file, and re-create the task.
 > - `syncers`.`worker-count` can be replaced with the `syncer-thread` configuration item for simplicity.
 > - You can change the values of `worker-count` and `batch` according to the actual scenario.
 For example, if there is a high network delay between DM and the downstream database, you can increase the value of `worker-count` and decrease the value of `batch` appropriately.